elvenstar/statamic-typesense/README.md

     ],
 ```

-These options will be merged with the auto schema when the index is created on Typesense:
+These options will be merged with the default schema when the index is created on Typesense:

 ```json
 {